Sagar2366/linux_the_final_boss/Day_08/notes_and_exercises.md

 ---

 ### nano Editor (Beginner-Friendly)
-Nano is simple—no modes, just type.
+Nano is simple — no modes, just type.
 Great for quick config edits on servers.

 ```bash
 nano filename                    # Open (creates if missing)